hasura/graphql-engine/README.md

 ### One-click deployment on Heroku

-The fastest way to try Hasura out is via Heroku.
+The fastest way to try Hasura out is via Heroku or render.com.

 1. Click on the following button to deploy GraphQL Engine on Heroku with the free Postgres add-on: